xlab-uiuc/linux-mcdc/docs/measure-kernel-mcdc.md

     - Distro: Ubuntu 22.04
     - Kernel: 5.15.0-86-generic

-    Other settings can possibly work, but they are not fully tested.
+    Other settings (e.g. Arm) can possibly work, but they are not fully tested.

 - If we don't plan to build LLVM from source, please reserve ~30G of disk space; otherwise reserve ~150G.